Jarred Kelenic Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.74 team ERA ranks second across all league pitching staffs.
+- The pitching staff for the Twins has a collective 9.7 K/9 to lead the league.

-- Twins pitchers combine to allow 100 home runs (one per game), the fourth-fewest in the league.
+- The Twins have a 3.73 team ERA that ranks second across all MLB pitching staffs.

-- In his most recent time out on Saturday against the Oakland Athletics, the righty tossed three innings, giving up three earned runs while surrendering four hits.
+- Twins pitchers combine to give up the fifth-fewest home runs in baseball (102 total, 1.1 per game).

-- The 35-year-old has a 5.50 ERA and 10.3 strikeouts per nine innings in eight games this season, while allowing a batting average of .271 to opposing hitters.
+- In his last time out on Saturday, the righty went 5 2/3 innings against the Oakland Athletics, allowing seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.